Cloudxtreme/training_material/README.md

 The official repository for Basho-approved training material.

-Please read the following rules carefully.
+Please read the following guidelines carefully.
 Legacy material that does not follow the rules is in the unsorted folder pending update.
+This material may be used for training while there is no up-to-date alternative, but if you do present it please consider updating it yourself afterwards if you have time.

-## Rules
+## Guidelines

 ### Timing